vegaprotocol/documentation/docs/concepts/trading-on-vega/data-sources.md

 ## Internal data source
 Vega provides a timestamp source, which can be used to trigger a market event (such as trading termination or final settlement) at a set date and time.
 The `vegaprotocol.builtin.timestamp` is used by the market proposer to provide a Unix timestamp in seconds of the Vega time, which is to say the time agreed via consensus.

-As the name implies, an internal data source is generated inside Vega and is submitted automatically when the time is reached.
+As the name implies, an internal data source event is generated automatically inside Vega when the time changes (i.e. once per block) and will then be processed by a data source definition (e.g. to filter the events so that trading terminated is only triggered after a certain date/time is reached).

 For example, a single timestamp event will appear as follows.
 Note: the precise representation will vary based on which API you're using):